 Stay at: Hotel Klettur (3 star) for all tour departures

 DAY 2 REYKJAVIK – BORGARNES

 Explore Iceland’s exciting capital on a morning city tour.
 Afterwards your tour will travel west to explore Borgarfjörður, also known as the Saga Valley, where you will have the opportunity to climb the Grábrók volcano crater and visit Deildartunguhver, Europe's most powerful hot spring.
 Also visit the waterfalls and lava field at Hraunfossar before arriving in Borgarnes for check in at your hotel.
 This evening is reserved for a lecture about the Northern Lights followed by a search for the Northern Lights.
 (B)

-Icelandair Hotel Hamar (3 star)
+Stay at: Icelandair Hotel Hamar (3 star)

 DAY 3 BORGARNES / SNÆFELLSNES PENINSULA